Veritwin/catenis-name-server/README.md

 - `data.<Catenis_node_index>.lastUpdatedDate`: \[String\] ISO-8601 formatted date and time when CID has been last updated.

 > **Note**: the term `<Catenis_node_index>` is replaced with the index of the specific Catenis node.

+## License

+This project is for Blockchain of Things' internal use only.

+Copyright © 2019, Blockchain of Things Inc.